Isaacdelly/Plutus/README.md

 # Plutus Bitcoin Brute Forcer

-An automated Bitcoin wallet collider that brute forces random wallet addresses
+A Bitcoin wallet collider that brute forces random wallet addresses

 # Like This Project?
 Give It A Star